 There was much mention of nearshoring in recent years (we’re sure you’ve heard about the chatter somewhat).
 The word is often used interchangeably by procurement experts and thinkers to describe manufacturing outsourcing to vendors in the rest of the world.

-Near-sourcing ensures that creative work shops and suppliers near to home will be found by engineers and practitioners.
-This in an attempt to save them money on their components.
+Near-sourcing ensures that engineers and practitioners will find creative workshops and suppliers near to home.
+This is an attempt to save them money on their components.

-You are able to exploit untapped lean manufacturers by producing more products in the US, Europe or Asia (depending on the location).
+You can exploit untapped lean manufacturers by producing more products in the US, Europe or Asia (depending on the location).
 And of course, you can save money and reduce the cost of supplying them.

-When you are be close to thesource of your goods, delivery and logistics costs added to component cost can be reduced automatically.
+When you are close to the source of your goods, delivery and logistics costs added to component cost can be reduced automatically.
 You can access the shop floor physically (if you wish), ensuring the provider has the exact ability to fulfill the purchase requirements.
 And when there are null-time zone restrictions, you can interact more with your suppliers easily.

-If you do this, the prices of the pieces will be greatly decreased.
+If you do this, it will greatly decrease the prices of the pieces.